-See description of French major and minor.
+For the description of the French major and minor, please see French.

-See description of German major and minor.
+For the description of the German major and minor, please see German.

-See description of Spanish major and minor.
+For the description of the Spanish major and minor, please see Spanish.

-Additionally, the Modern and Classical Languages Department participates in interdisciplinary minors in the following areas: Asian Studies and Classics.
 Also, it offers an interdisciplinary B.A. degree in Commerce, Language, and Culture.

 309. Culture Shock: Meeting the Challenge of the Other.
 (3 hours) This course helps students who plan to study or work abroad to handle the challenges they will be facing and to take full advantage of the learning opportunities that such an experience offers.
 Spring